gabriel-dval/mnist_cnns/README.md

 macOS command line

-    conda env create -f remc_env.yml
+    conda env create -f mnist.yml

-You can equally create a new environment with the three packages if this is simpler.

-    conda create -n myenv python=3.12.5 numpy=2.1 matplotlib=3.9.2 tqdm=4.66.5

-## Running the program
+## Running the scripts/notebooks

-The program is run from the command line like any python script.
-Below is an example with a sequence of length 20 called 'test'.
-Although most parameters have default options, please make sure to input an optimal energy even if it is not known.
-A cutoff time for each run can equally be passed as argument.

-Example usage

-    python remc.py HPHPPHHPHPPHPHPH test -5

-IMPORTANT - make sure the components.py file is in the same directory as remc.py so all necessary modules can be imported.

-The program outputs a results_log.txt file, containing results for each iteration of the simulation, and a FIGURES directory with the final conformation for each run.

-### Launch an example proteins

-Launch a simulation of protein S1-1

-    python remc.py HPHPPHHPHPPHPHHPPHPH S1 -9
+Each script runs the training for the models; they can be run using the following bash command

+macOS command line

+    conda env create -f mnist.yml

+When running the notebooks, please make sure you input the proper data path and keep the images associated with the notebook in its directory.

 ## Authors